Women-In-Technology-ACC/GrabAByte/02 - Git Basics/2-GitBasics.md

 **Here's an example**: you are building a website for your business and on it you have an newsletter sign up form where users can enter their name and email address and click a button.
 When the button is clicked it sends you an email with their name and email address so that you can add them to your email list.

-Lets say you had a bug where it would send you the email but it would only include their name and not their email.
+Lets say you had a bug where it would send you the email but it would only include their name and not their email address.
 Before you start fixing the bug you type in the command: ```git status``` *(1)* to make sure you don't have any modifications you should have already committed and pushed.

 Then you start fixing the bug and once you get a fix and test it, you are ready.
-Repeat the same command ```git status``` *(2)* and make sure the files you changed are appearing.
-Lets say the file name is "email.php".
+Repeat the same command ```git status``` *(2)* and make sure the files you changed are appearing (if not, you may need to save them on your computer first).
+Lets say the file you fixed is named "email.php".
 Then you would add it to the staging area by using the command ```git add email.php``` *(3)* and then you would use the command and message: ```git commit -m "Fix bug in email.php where email wasn't being sent when user submitted form by changing what values were included"``` *(4)* and finally, you would push it to the repo with the command ```git push``` *(5)*.

 So, to go over it quickly: